kgdunn/pid-book/univariate-review/univariate-exercises.rst

 	#.
 As a follow up, overlay the probability distribution curves for the normal and :math:`t`-distribution that you would use for a sample of data of size :math:`n=7`.

 	#.
 Repeat part of this question, using larger sample sizes.
 At which point does the difference between the :math:`t`- and normal distributions become *practically* indistinguishable?

 	#.
 What is the implication of this?

 .. answer::
+	:fullinclude: no

 	#.
 This question aims for you to prove to yourself that the :math:`t`-distribution is **wider (more broad)** than the normal distribution, and as a result, the confidence interval is wider as well.
 This is because we are less certain of the data's spread when using the estimated variance.

 		The confidence intervals are: